jacksalici/jacksalici.com/src/content/projects/inventory-app.md

 - **Inventory**
     It contains the info about the characters' equipment: `id` (pk), `object`, `details`, `quantity`, `value`, `used`.

-Since my goal was to create something simple and free both for users and myself, I decided to **not** handle a database for user data, for the sake of costs, privacy, and security.
-Therefore, if you (or your party) want to use the website, you will need to get a Deta API key and put it on your client side.

-#### Security concerns

-1. Anyone you share a collection API key with can see/change/delete the data in that collection.
-2. The API key is saved unencrypted in the local storage of your device.
-This is never a good idea but seeing the informal and playful target of this app, I've done it anyway.

 #### Usage

 For the usage of the app itself, please rely on the FAQs that are [directly on the website](https://inventory.jacksalici.com/about/).